dchisholm125/kestrel-hq/README.md

+## Reasons & Deterministic Rejections

+This repo now includes `@kestrel/reasons`, a centralized registry and error type.
+Stages throw `ReasonedRejection(reason('CODE', { context }))`.
+The HTTP/pipeline catches, advances the FSM to REJECTED, and writes a JSONL audit record to `packages/protocol-server/logs/rejections.jsonl`.

 # Kestrel HQ (monorepo)

 This repository is a small monorepo containing reference server, SDK, API spec, and example packages for the Kestrel protocol.